Luracast/Restler/PARAM.md

     @param string $password Password
     						{@message Strong password with at least one alpha and one numeric character is required}

-Used by the validator to show a custom error message when invalid value is submitted.
-Use it to list the requirements for a parameter
+Used by the validator to show a custom error message on invalid value submission.
+Use it to list the requirements for a parameter.

 Take a look at [MinMaxFix API Class](public/tests/param/Validation.php) and tests in [minmaxfix.feature](features/tests/param/validation.feature)